 Background

 The Munsons have been raising crops and honeybees on their farm since the mid-1800s.
 Twenty years ago, the family planted a few rows of sweet corn alongside the road to see how the crop would yield.
 The few rows flourished and produced more corn than expected.
 As a result, the family decided to put a sign along the road and sell the extra corn to neighbors passing by the farm.
 Eventually, other vegetables were added to the garden which increased community interest.
 As the farm grew, the family decided to try their luck at preserving.
-Soon, Munsons’ was selling pickles and preserves prepared from the fresh produce.
+Soon, Munson’s was selling pickles and preserves prepared from the fresh produce.
 These quickly became a fan favorite among neighbors and the community.

-Today, the farm grows over 100 acres of frseh vegetables and maintains 40 hives of honeybees.
+Today, the farm grows over 100 acres of freshvegetables and maintains 40 hives of honeybees.
 A variety of venues and markets around the community sell the produce and honey.
 Recently, the farm has ventured into new opportunities for selling wholesome food, as well as opening their doors to events offering farm fun.

 Munson’s employs 20 field and processing employees and welcomes the help of dozens of volunteers.
 Volunteers help with everything from planting and harvesting to assisting customers in the Pickles and Preserves Garden Shop.
 Munson’s has a few veteran volunteers who manage the behind-the-scenes business details and host the popular educational farm tours and field trips.